 What is the best free Reframe alternative?

-For private, no-account day counting plus a money-saved calculator, milestones, and a journal, Sober Tracker is the closest free alternative.
-For community-driven daily pledges, I Am Sober's free tier (with a $39.99/year Plus upgrade) covers more of what makes Reframe feel structured.
+For private, no-account day counting plus a money-saved calculator, milestones and a journal, Sober Tracker is the closest free alternative.
+For community-driven daily pledges, I Am Sober's free tier covers more of what makes Reframe feel structured, with optional Plus features priced through the user's app store.

 Does Sober Tracker have a neuroscience curriculum like Reframe?